andrewmwoodward/MiniLibraryBot/README.md

 The library runs of a simple python script that interfaces with the GPIO pins, and connects to the twitter account.
 A python LCD library was used from [Matt Hawkins](https://www.raspberrypi-spy.co.uk/).
-The python code is initiated through a startupscript that runs on boot.
+The python code is initiated through a startup script that runs on boot.
 Photos of the build process are also in this repo.

 ![Building the Library](/Photos/IMG_20160429_163801.jpg)